Abhinav3499/Metro-Assistant/README.md

 GEMINI_API_KEY=your_gemini_api_key_here
 ```

-### Database
-The application uses SQLite for data storage.
-The database file (`metro_assistant.db`) will be created automatically on first run.

 ### GTFS Data
 The application includes GTFS data for Delhi Metro.
 To update with newer data:
 1. Download latest GTFS data from Delhi Metro